nikarh/gotromino/README.md

 ===========================================

-I don't remember writing a Tetris™ game during my programming career, which is pretty weired.
+I don't remember writing a Tetris™ game during my programming career, which is pretty weird.
 So here it goes.
 Tetris™, golang, terminal UI.
 What could be better?

 The game is not finished, so I hope opening it to public will